yoko-vicky/My-Calc-App/README.md

 ## About the Project

-This project is based on ...
+This project is based on the React Project - Calculator at Microverse.
 A list of commonly used resources that I find helpful is listed in the acknowledgments.